 8. Cottage cheese and fruit

 Does it conjure up an image of a dieting ‘80s mom?
-Yeah, a little.
+A little.
 But cottage cheese and fruit slices is an easy, high-protein breakfast for little ones to whip up.

 9. Ham and cheese toastie

-If you have a sandwich press in the house, here’s a great morning breakfast sandwich idea.
+If there’s a sandwich press in the house, here’s a great morning breakfast sandwich idea.
 Kids can top an English muffin with ham, cheese and tomato (or whatever they like) and press until nice and melted.
 This one from Write of the Middle looks pretty irresistible.